Command

 var execParams = App.CreateCommandParams();

-execParams.AddParam("value1"); //value can be referenced with execParams[0]
+execParams.AddParam("value1"); //Value can be accessed via execParams[0]

-execParams.AddParam("value2"); //value can be referenced with execParams[1]
+execParams.AddParam("value2"); //Value can be accessed via execParams[1]

-//execParams.AddParamWithName("param1", "value1"); //value can be referenced with execParams["param1"]
+/ //execParams.AddParamWithName("param1", "value1"); //Value can be accessed via execParams["param1"]

-//execParams.AddParamWithName("param2", "value2"); //value can be referenced with execParams["param2"]
+/ //execParams.AddParamWithName("param2", "value2"); //Value can be accessed via execParams["param2"]

-//execute command with parameters
+/ //Execute a command with specified parameters

 App.ExecuteCommand("otherExtension.someCommand", execParams);